 Smell

-It’s true, lamb has a distinct smell, and it’s an aroma that is not to everyone’s tastes.
+It’s true, lamb has a distinct smell, and it’s an aroma that is not to everyone’s taste.
 The smell can also vary throughout the year; this is due to the different types of grass or grain that the animal may have been eating prior to processing.

 However, if the lamb has a sulphuric smell, like rotten eggs, then that’s not okay.
 Lamb should smell, well, lamby; fresh and grassy, almost gamey, a distinct herby kind of aroma mixed with the usual smell of ‘meat’.
 If it smells like anything else, you should be cautious.